Customer Acquisition Cost (CAC)

 What is customer acquisition cost (CAC)?

 Customer acquisition cost (CAC) is the total average cost required to acquire one new paying customer.
 Formula: CAC = Total Sales & Marketing Spend ÷ New Customers Acquired in the same period.
 If you spend €20,000 on sales and marketing in a month and acquire 100 new customers, your CAC is €200.
-CAC includes all channel spend (ads, SEO, content), sales team salaries, tools, and overhead attributed to acquisition.
+A complete CAC calculation includes all channel spend (ads, SEO, content), sales team salaries, tools, and overhead attributed to acquisition — most companies undercount CAC by 30–60% by including only ad spend.

 What is a good CAC:LTV ratio?

-A CAC:LTV (Customer Acquisition Cost to Lifetime Value) ratio of 1:3 is the commonly cited SaaS benchmark — each customer should generate at least 3× what it cost to acquire them.
+A CAC:LTV ratio of 1:3 is the commonly cited SaaS benchmark — each customer should generate at least 3× what it cost to acquire them.
 Below 1:3 means you're potentially losing money on customer acquisition at scale.
 Above 1:5 typically suggests you're underinvesting in growth and leaving revenue on the table.
-The payback period — how many months until CAC is recovered through revenue — should be under 12 months for healthy SaaS businesses.
+The CAC payback period — how many months until CAC is recovered through revenue — should be under 12 months for healthy SaaS businesses and under 6 months for e-commerce.

 How does CRO reduce customer acquisition cost?

 CRO reduces CAC by increasing the conversion rate of existing traffic — more customers from the same ad spend.
 If you spend €10,000/month on paid traffic and convert at 2%, you acquire 40 customers at €250 CAC.
 If CRO improves CVR to 4%, you acquire 80 customers from the same spend — CAC drops to €125.
 Doubling conversion rate halves CAC without changing a single ad.
-This is why CRO ROI compounds against every marketing channel simultaneously.
+This compounding effect means CRO ROI often exceeds every other marketing investment because it multiplies the efficiency of every acquisition channel simultaneously.